Main picture: Alice in wonderland by Gordon Tarpley

 Character Journey in RPGs

-With a character's internal motor (their motivation and alignment) defined, you can start taking them on a journey.
-This is spurred by the events of the plot and the world they inhabit, but is separate to them.
-So what exactly is it?
+With a character's internal motor (their motivation and alignment) understood, the person controlling them can take them on a journey from that initial place to a different one.
+This is spurred by the events of the plot and the world they inhabit, but is very much something internal to the character.

-A character arc is, at its core, the journey a character goes through emotionally and intellectually from their current state to a future, different state.
+So how to do we define a character arc?
+Personally, I'd define it as the journey a character goes through emotionally and intellectually from their current state to a future, different state.
 This can be a good or bad transition; the form isn't that important.
 The important thing is that it's impactful to the player and their group, and that comes from tension and resolution.
 Which brings us on to...

 Wants vs Needs